xplshn/alicelinux/README.md

 </p>

 <p align="center"><b>Main keypoint:</b></br>
-- No GNU compiler collection, we use LLVM in all stages and do not depend on GCC and its subprojects</br>
+- LLVM instead of GCC and its components</br>
 - no systemd</br>
 - no PAM</br>
 - no polkit</br>